Using

 Using PHP within CSS and JS

-To embed PHP, add the PHP extension to the file name, e.g. styles.css.php
+To embed PHP, add the PHP extension to the file name, e.g. styles.css.php.
+In the example below, the URL for pattern.png will be inserted.

 body {